influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/update.md

 to update a database in your {{< product-name omit=" Clustered" >}} cluster.

 1. If you haven't already, [download and install the `influxctl` CLI](/influxdb/cloud-dedicated/reference/cli/influxctl/#download-and-install-influxctl).
-2. Run the `influxctl database update` command and provide the following:
+2. In your terminal, run the `influxctl database update` command and provide the following:

     - Database name
     - _Optional_: Database [retention period](/influxdb/cloud-dedicated/admin/databases/#retention-periods)